wooorm/xdm/readme.md

 for syntax highlighting or [`rehype-katex`](https://github.com/remarkjs/remark-math/tree/main/packages/rehype-katex) for math).
-So, this is where rehype plugins come in: most of the plugins, probably.
+So, this is where [rehype plugins][rehype-plugins] come in: most of the plugins, probably.

 Then we go to JavaScript: esast (JS; an AST which is compatible with estree but looks a bit more like other unist ASTs).